On learning an interpreted language with recurrent models: Datasets

-A model with four individuals and four randomly assigned functions was generated for each run.
-We used all expressions of the language up to complexity $n$ as experimental data; development and testing data was randomly selected among examples of maximal complexity.
-Examples of smaller complexity, i.e.\ 1 and 2, were always included in the training partition since they are necessary to learn the interpretation of lexical items.
-For example, the simplest set of training data (up to complexity 3) contained all names (examples of complexity 1), required to learn the individuals; all expressions with 2 content words like \textit{Ann's child}, necessary for learning the meanings of functional words like \textit{child}; and a random subset of three content word expressions like \textit{Ann's child's friend}, which might help guide the systems to learning recursion.
+We use languages with four individuals and four relation nouns.
+The interpretations of the relation nouns were generated randomly while making sure that `friend' and `enemy' are symmetric and `parent' and `child' are antisymmetric and inverse of each other.
+The interpretation of the four function elements was randomly assigned for model initialization.
+We used all expressions of the language up to complexity $n$ as data; validation and testing data was randomly selected among examples of the maximal complexity $n$.
+Expressions of complexity 1 and 2 were always included in the training partition since they are necessary to learn the interpretation of lexical items.
+For example, the simplest set of training data (up to complexity 3) contained all names (examples of complexity 1), required to learn the individuals; all expressions with 2 content words like \textit{Ann's child}, necessary for learning the meanings of functional words like \textit{child}; and a random subset of three content word expressions like \textit{Ann's child's friend}, which might guide the systems to learning recursion.
+To further simplify the task, each dataset contained either only left branching or only right branching examples in all three partitions (training/validation/testing).
+Dataset sizes are given in Table \ref{data-size}, which reports the default setup with 80\% examples of maximum complexity included in training data and the rest distributed between validation and test data.
+In this setup, the proportions of data partitions are approximately 85\% training, 8\% validation and 7\% testing.